Belarus hits back over new sanctions by U.S. and allies

 “We will respond to Belarus’ intransigence by directly raising the costs of doing business for and with the Lukashenko regime,” Blinken said.

-The U.S. sanctions also seek to limit the country’s ability to issue sovereign debt, bringing American policy closer in sync with that of partner countries, the Treasury Department said.
+The U.S. sanctions also seek to limit the country’s ability to issue sovereign debt, bringing American policy more in sync with that of partner countries, the Treasury Department said.

 The moves to ratchet up pressure on Belarus occur as tensions mount between the West and Russian President Vladimir Putin, Lukashenko’s main ally, over a Russian troop buildup along its border with Ukraine, which American officials say is part of Russian planning for a possible invasion.

-Lukashenko referenced his relationship with Putin in remarks about the sanctions, which state-run news agency BelTA said he made at a meeting in the Belarusian city Minsk.
+Lukashenko referenced his relationship with Putin in sanctions-related remarks, which state-run news agency BelTA said he made at a meeting in the Belarusian capital, Minsk.
 Lukashenko has previously said he would respond to sanctions by cutting off supplies of Russian natural gas that cross Belarus en route to Europe.

 “It’s not a secret that there is a hybrid war going on.
 Not only against us.
 In particular, against the Russian Federation, and we are a link in this pressure on Russia,” the Belarusian leader said.
 “We are in the foreground.
 Therefore, we are the first to get hurt.
 The Russian president and I see that, assess it, and take relevant, appropriate actions.”